SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 ---
 title: "SharePoint Asynchronous Metadata Read (AMR) API Reference Guide"
-description: "This article provides in depth information on how to use the SharePoint AMR API." ms.date: 04/18/2024 ms.author: ranren
+description: "This article provides in-depth information on how to use the SharePoint AMR API." ms.date: 04/18/2024 ms.author: ranren
 author: underreview